 October 12, 2024 ARRL Amateur Radio Exhibit at the Rocklin Maker Faire

-The ARRL Sacramento Valley Section will host a public outreach exhibit promoting Amateur Radio and our local clubs at the Rocklin Maker Faire at Sierra College in Rocklin, 5100 Rocklin Rd, Rocklin, CA 95677 on Saturday October 12, 2024 from 10 am - 3 pm.
-Admission and parking are free!
+Thanks to all who attended our October 12 ARRL Sacramento Valley Section public outreach exhibit promoting Amateur Radio and our local clubs at the Rocklin Maker Faire at Sierra College.

-Participating ARRL Section Clubs will host displays of amateur radio equipment, antenna and DIY projects, Morse Code practice stations, and offering hands-on activities and opportunities for attendees to learn about many fascinating facets of amateur radio and to communicate on the air with amateur radio operators via an operational on-site Special Event Station N6M.
-The Rocklin Maker Faire will feature many other activities and exhibits of interest to the entire family and all ages.
+Participating ARRL Section Clubs hosted displays of amateur radio equipment, antenna and DIY projects, Morse Code practice stations, and offered hands-on activities and opportunities for attendees to learn about many fascinating facets of amateur radio and to communicate on the air with amateur radio operators via an operational on-site Special Event Station N6M.
+Click to see our event photos.

 ARRL Section Members Give Amateur Radio Talks at NorCal RV Club Rallies